What is a DNS firewall?

 DNS firewalls use your network’s core infrastructure to block, monitor, or redirect users attempting to access known malicious domains.
 Many go even deeper, modifying answers for particular clients to represent a NATed address.
 Some can even protect against data exfiltration through the DNS protocol itself by identifying DNS tunneling.

 Standard firewalls tend to use complex, proprietary, and ultimately expensive signature detectors which don’t always catch DNS-based threats.
-By operating at the protocol layer, a DNS firewall protects a larger swath of the network.
+By operating at the protocol layer, a DNS firewall protects a larger part of the threat landscape.
 Deployment of a DNS firewall tends to be cheaper and easier, as it often works in concert with DDI management software.

 As the number of DNS firewalls grows, we thought we’d put together a few thoughts on what security and network operation teams should consider when they’re looking for solutions.
 When your team is considering DNS firewall options, here are some questions you may want to ask.